Skip to contents

 α=κϕ×Iκβ={αCsmolt×ICBeverton-Holt1Smax×ICRicker\begin{align} \alpha^\prime &= \dfrac{\kappa}{\phi}\times I_\kappa\\ \beta^\prime &= \begin{cases} \dfrac{\alpha^\prime}{C_\textrm{smolt} \times I_C} & \textrm{Beverton-Holt}\\ \dfrac{1}{S_\textrm{max} \times I_C} & \textrm{Ricker}\\ \end{cases} \end{align}

-Comparison of the change in two density-dependent stock-recruit functions if the improvement parameter is applied to either the compensation ratio (kappa) or capacity parameter.
+Comparison of the change in two density-dependent stock-recruit functions if the improvement parameter is applied to either the productivity (kappa) or capacity parameter.
 The base value of kappa is 3, Beverton-Holt capacity is 1000, and Ricker Smax is 500.
 The dotted line is the one-to-one unfished replacement line (corresponding to 1/ϕ1/\phi).

 Hatchery production